-- 83 It should be observed, as a preliminary point, that the infringement of the competition rules which the Commission, in the contested decision, found to exist concerns the conclusion by the parties of an agreement designed to prevent parallel imports of Glasurit products into the United Kingdom.
-The Court's examination of the implementation of the 1982 agreement is therefore concerned solely with confirming whether the Commission's interpretation of Article 2(2) thereof is well founded. - 84 In that respect, the applicant denies the existence of a causal link between the facts noted in the decision and the implementation of an alleged agreement contrary to Article 85(1) of the Treaty.
-In its submission, the conduct of the parties to the 1982 agreement is explained by the difficulties in supply experienced by BASF during the period in question and by business decisions taken independently by Accinauto.
+- 109 It should be observed, as a preliminary point, that the infringement of the competition rules which the Commission, in the contested decision, found to exist concerns the conclusion by the parties of an agreement designed to prevent parallel imports of Glasurit products into the United Kingdom.
+The Court's examination of the implementation of the 1982 agreement is therefore concerned solely with confirming whether the Commission's interpretation of Article 2(2) thereof is well founded. - In that respect, the applicant denies the existence of a causal link between the facts noted in the contested decision and the implementation of an alleged agreement contrary to Article 85(1) of the Treaty.
+In its submission, the conduct of the parties to the 1982 agreement is explained by the difficulties in supply experienced by BASF during the period in question and by business decisions taken independently by Accinauto. - 111 However, the Commission has correctly pointed out that the bottlenecks affected BASF deliveries only between 1988 and 1990, whereas the agreement complained of was in force from 1982 until 1991. - 112 The supply difficulties referred to cannot therefore explain BASF's actions in marking products sold by distributors in Belgium, the Netherlands and Germany during 1985 and 1986 with a view to identifying the channels through which Glasurit products arrived on the United Kingdom market.

-- 85 However, the Commission has correctly pointed out that the bottlenecks affected BASF deliveries only between 1988 and 1990, whereas the agreement complained of was in force from 1982 until 1991. - Nor can those difficulties substantiate the explanation given by the applicant for its contacts with BASF in March 1986, before the first delivery to IMF took place; there was no objective reason why Mr Dudouet needed to enquire first as to the availability of the products ordered. - 87 Moreover, business relations between Accinauto and IMF intensified in 1989, notwithstanding the serious difficulties experienced by BASF during the whole of that year.
-At the time when those relations were broken off, in June 1990, the shortage situation pleaded by the applicant was already largely alleviated. - 88 It is, moreover, apparent from BASF's internal memoranda and from the correspondence which it received from BASF C & I and Accinauto that the problem of parallel imports arose in the context of their effects on the business of the British subsidiary and not in the context of difficulties in delivery which might affect the supply of Belgian and Luxembourg customers. - 89 It follows that the difficulties affecting BASF's deliveries did not have a substantial impact in this case on the implementation of the 1982 agreement.
-That being so, Accinauto's arguments as to the lawfulness of its conduct in a situation of shortage, particularly in the light of the recitals in the preamble to
+113 Nor can those difficulties substantiate the explanation given by the applicant for its contacts with Accinauto in March 1986, before the first delivery to IMF took place; there was no objective reason why Mr Dudouet needed to enquire first as to the availability of the products ordered.

+114 Moreover, business relations between Accinauto and IMF intensified in 1989, notwithstanding the serious difficulties experienced by BASF during the whole of that year.
+At the time when those relations were broken off, in June 1990, the shortage situation pleaded by the applicant was already largely alleviated.

+115 It is, moreover, apparent from BASF's internal memoranda and from the correspondence which it received from BASF C & I and Accinauto that the problem of parallel imports arose in the context of their effects on the business of the British subsidiary and not in the context of difficulties in delivery which might affect the supply of Belgian and Luxembourg customers.

-Regulation No 1983/83 of 22 June 1983, are irrelevant for the purposes of the examination of this case.
+116 It follows that the difficulties affecting BASF's deliveries did not have a substantial impact in this case on the implementation of the 1982 agreement.
+That being so, the applicant's arguments as to the lawfulness of its conduct in a situation of shortage, particularly in the light of the judgment in BP and the recitals in the preamble to Regulation No 1983/83 of 22 June 1983, are irrelevant for the purposes of the examination of this case.

-90 The Court finds that, according to an internal memorandum of BASF dated 5 June 1990, Accinauto had obtained 'special authorisation' to supply IMF:
+117 The Court finds that, according to an internal memorandum of BASF dated 5 June 1990, Accinauto had obtained 'special authorisation' to supply IMF: